MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 You also need to know that changing the backup retention period does not affect the existing backups that are already stored for 7 days.
 It only applies to the future backups that will be taken after you change the setting.

 For example, suppose you create an environment on January 1.
-On that day, the system will start taking backups of your environment and store them for a default period of 7 days.
-This means that on January 8, you will have backups from January 1 - 8 available for restoration.
+On that day, the system starts taking backups of your environment and stores them for a default period of 7 days.
+Therefore, on January 8, you will have backups from January 1 to January 8 available for restoration.

 However, if you decide to change the retention period on January 8 to 14 days, the system will keep the backups for a longer time.
 On January 16, you will have backups from January 3 to January 16 available for restoration.
 This way, you can have more flexibility and control over your backup data.